Can the Waymo Open Motion Dataset Support Realistic Behavioral Modeling? A Validation Study with Naturalistic Trajectories: Deceleration-to-Stop Behavior Analysis

 When comparing car-following behavior in PHX and WOMD, it is important to account for the high variability in human responses versus the relatively deterministic nature of AV's control.
-Therefore, in this section, the AV car-following cases are extracted to perform the comparison.
-Recognizing that AV control policies may evolve across time and vary among locations, we use the March 2023 version of WOMD, which is the closest version to the PHX data collection period.
-We focus specifically on the decelerating-to-stop phase, which captures salient control actions such as gap perception, signal anticipation, and braking.
+Therefore, in this section, we focus on the decelerating-to-stop phase of car-following, which captures salient control actions such as gap perception, signal anticipation, and braking.
 This phase offers a sensitive lens for validating whether WOMD reflects real-world AV behavior.